Bill Stobbs

-Thomas William Stobbs Jr. (May 28, 1896 – November 14, 1968) was a professional American football player and coach.
+Thomas William Stobbs Jr. (May 28, 1896 – November 14, 1968) was an American professional football player and coach.
 In 1921, he played professionally for the Detroit Tigers of the American Professional Football Association (APFA), which was renamed as the National Football League (NFL) in 1922.
 Stobbs attended high school at Wheeling High School and the Linsly Military Institute—now known as the Linsly School—both in Wheeling, West Virginia, and played college football at Washington & Jefferson College in Washington, Pennsylvania.
 Stobbs served as the head football coach at Wittenberg College—now known as Wittenberg University—in Springfield, Ohio from 1929 to 1941.
 He was also the head basketball coach at Wittenberg from 1931 to 1942.

 Stobbs coached football at in 1919 and baseball the following spring at Linsly.
 He went to the University of South Carolina in 1920 to serve as an assistant football coach under Sol Metzger.
 In 1922, Stobb was hired as coach and director physical education at Wheeling High School.
 He left Wheeling High in 1925 to return to Linsly as coach.
 In 1931, Stobbs applied to be the head football coach at his alma mater, Washington & Jefferson.

 His son, Chuck Stobbs, played professional baseball.